jess-sys/22Docs/docs/basics.rst

 a & b = 0

-.. topic:: OR : |
+OR : |
+//////

 OR operator apply OR gate to each bit

 .. code-block:: c